kanliot/ebay-alarm/README.md

     	ebay-alarm calls the linux date command to parse the date and time of the alarm.
     		See https://www.gnu.org/software/coreutils/manual/html_node/Examples-of-date.html
-    	ebay-alarm then sleeps at intervals until that time, then runs the COMMAND and exits. ebay-alarm uses a second process to monitor time zone changes and other changes in the system time. ebay-alarm runs in the foreground.  use '&' to run in the background. ebay-alarm does not provide a countdown, or a progress indicator. ebay-alarm does not calculate seconds to sleep.  it sleeps for 1-59 seconds at a time, then looks at the system time.
+    	ebay-alarm then sleeps at intervals until that time, then runs the COMMAND and exits. ebay-alarm uses a second process to monitor time zone changes and other changes in the sys time ebay-alarm runs in the foreground.  use '&' to run in the background. ebay-alarm does not provide a countdown, or a progress indicator. ebay-alarm does not calculate seconds to sleep.
+It sleeps for 1-59 secs, then calls system time.

     Program arguments must include a valid time.
     If no command to run is given, the program simply exits at the proper time.